+Let’s ask a tough question: do you know how to stop spending money?
 Do you have a bad spending habit?
 Have you ever tried to change?
 It’s tough!
 We know.
-Part of being human is building habits and and it’s hard to change them.
+Part of being human is building habits and it’s hard to change them.
 But if you understand and use the habit loop—changing a habit is easy and fulfilling.

 When Americans were recently polled to see what the most common bad financial habit is, the top result wasn’t a lack of saving money or not paying down debt.
 The top “bad” financial habit of Americans is actually overspending.

-It’s easy to see why this is the case, because let’s face it: we’re all guilty of overspending.
+It’s easy to see why this is the case because let’s face it: we’re all guilty of overspending.
+And we need to know how to stop spending money.

 For you, maybe you overspent at a recent dinner, purchasing dessert when you hadn’t budgeted for it.
 But hey, it was a special occasion, so why not?